-Andaman Surgery is a small, friendly practice comprised of 3 GP Partners (2 full time; 1 part-time) and one Salaried GP (part-time) and a list size of approximately 6,800 patients who live in Lowestoft & the surrounding areas.
-The practice is located on the outskirts (south of Lake Lothing) of Lowestoft and allows easy access from the A12 from Ipswich or A146 from Norwich.
+Andaman Surgery is a small, friendly practice comprised of 4 GP Partners (2 full time; 2 part-time) and a list size of approximately 6,800 patients who live in Lowestoft and the surrounding areas.
+The practice is located on the outskirts of Lowestoft (south of Lake Lothing) and allows easy access from the A12 from Ipswich or A146 from Norwich.

 The practice achieves high returns on the Quality and Outcomes Framework.
 We operate a personalised list system for the purposes of patients having a named, accountable doctor but patients are free to choose who they see though we ask them to keep seeing the same GP regarding a particular problem for continuity of care.

-Our team is supported by 1 Nurse Practitioner, 1 Nurse Prescriber, 1 Practice Nurses, 1 Health Care Assistant, 2 Phlebotomists, Practice Manager, Assistant Practice Manager and 12 reception and administrative staff.
+Our team is supported by 1 Nurse Practitioner, 1 Nurse Prescriber, 1 Practice Nurse, 2 Health Care Assistants, Practice Manager, Assistant Practice Manager and 10 reception and administrative staff.
 The practice is involved in the Lowestoft Primary Care Alliance (LPCA) of practices and shares a home visiting clinician with 4 other LPCA practices.
 District nurses, health visitors, midwives and a community matron are attached to the team.
 The practice holds a clinical meeting weekly with guest speakers and the wider community team regularly invited.
 In addition there is a GP weekly meeting with the practice manager.
 There is a dedicated consulting room for the GP Trainee.

 Teaching within the practice will consist of: